Free Shipping on orders over $100

 Secondly, check the source of the product.
 Only purchase products from reputable sources that are transparent about their hemp farming and extraction processes.

-The only way to ensure you’re getting a quality product is to reference the certificate of analysis posted on the brand’s website.
+The only way to ensure you’re getting a quality product is to reference the certificate of analysis posted on the brand’s website’s lab testing page.
 It should provide information about the cannabinoid profile, potency, and testing for contaminants, such as pesticides, solvents, and mold.

-Delta-9 gummies are a type of cannabis-infused edible featuring THC.
+Delta-9 gummies are a cannabis-infused edible featuring D9 THC.

 VIIA Hemp’s Delta-9 gummies are made from simple, high-quality vegan ingredients low in sugar.
 They feature whole hemp extract with elevated THC levels while still maintaining Farm Bill compliance, which states that as long as the delta-9 THC in the product is less than 0.3% by dried weight volume, it’s federally legal.